toxic-developer/CommunityCommands/Documentation/README.md

 <p><b>Q: Why doesn't this script have a specific command?

 (Example: "Why doesn't this script have a /anontweet command?")</b>
-</p><p>A: FiveM Community Commands is still Early Release and is constantly being updated if you have a
+</p><p>A: FiveM Community Commands is still Early Release stages and is constantly being updated if you have a
-Command you would to see added you can make a suggestion using the link "Suggestions" button below!</p>
+Command you would like to see added you can make a suggestion using the link "Suggestions" button below!</p>
 <hr>
 <b>Is Arcane's code public?</b>
 <p>Arcane's code is not public and we don't have any plans of making it public.</p>